 The Marine Park Authority was awarded $35 million to clean up the site.
-A project team is looking at a number of options to support the natural recovery of Douglas Shoal.

 The project will address:

 - Contamination caused by the ship’s anti-fouling paint

 - Rubble created as the ship ground across the shoal